karpour/internetarchive-ts/readme.md

 - Does the curation field in item metadata always contain only one item of curation?
   It is marked as non repeatable, so if there are multiple items, how are they formatted?
 - Is `<identifier>_files.xml` the only file in an item without the `mtime` and `size` fields?
+- When using the user_aggs option, for every field, 25 buckets get returned.
+Is it possible to specifiy how many buckets are returned, or is this fixed at 25?

 ## Unit tests